kineticstoolkit/kineticstoolkit_doc/html/_sources/python_for_range.md

 # Looping using **for** and **range**

 A range is a series of values created by specifying an (optional) initial value, a final value, and an (optional) increment.
 For example, `range(0, 9, 2)` creates a series of values from 0 (inclusive) to 9 (exclusive) by steps of 2.
-Thus, 0, 2, 4, 6 and 8.
-Note the similarity in expressing a range and a slice.
+Thus, the series includes 0, 2, 4, 6, and 8.
+Note the similarity between expressing a range and a [slice](python_lists_slicing.md).

-A range makes an ideal counter, and it is often used with `for` to repeat a code block a given number of time:
+A range makes an ideal counter, and it is often used with `for` to repeat a code block a given number of times:

 ```{code-cell}
 for i in range(5):  # Repeat the following code block 5 times